 One of the things I love most about the Banff Hot Springs is how accessible they are for everyone.
-Easy to get to and affordable.
-At only $8.30 CAD per adult and $24.50 for a family, even those on a tight budget can enjoy this little piece of paradise.
+The hot springs are easy to get to (only a couple of minutes from the center of town) and very affordable.
+At only $9.25 CAD per adult and $29 for a family, even those on a tight budget can enjoy one of the best Banff attractions.

-The Bow River is a beautiful river.
+The Bow River is a stunning river that runs through the heart of Banff.
 Turquoise in color, it is nothing short of picture-perfect.

-A short 1.5km scenic walk from town (or drive) you’ll come to a viewpoint on the river’s edge.
-Here, not only will you see the river, but also a small waterfall!
+A short 1.5km scenic walk from Banff town (or drive) you’ll come to the Bow Falls viewpoint on the river’s edge.
+Here, not only will you see the river, but also the Bow River Waterfall!

-Anybody who knows Daniel and I know that we are more of the “adventurous travelers”, meaning we don’t spend a huge amount of our time in museums.
-To be honest, I’m quite picky when it comes to museums, but I found this one in particular quite interesting!
+Anybody who knows Daniel and I know that we are more of “adventurous travelers”, meaning we don’t spend a huge amount of our time in museums.
+To be honest, I’m quite picky when it comes to museums, but I found the Buffalo Nations Luxton Museum in Banff to be very interesting!